-Semantic analysis may be required for correct word-break in languages that don't require spaces, such as Thai, Japanese, Chinese or Korean.
+Semantic analysis may be required for correct word boundary detection in languages that do not require spaces, such as Thai, Japanese, Chinese or Korean.
 This can require fairly sophisticated support if Level 3 word boundary detection is required, and usually requires drawing on platform OS services.